 The Rhone Valley wine region has so much to offer from a cultural point of view with Lyon being one of the UNESCO World Heritage Sites.
 With its simple, authentic gastronomy, The Rhone is a wine lover’s heaven with the famous wines of Crozes-Hermitage, Cote-Rotie, and Chateauneuf-du-Pape drawing wine tourists from around the world.

 Don’t feel intimidated if you’re just looking for a good time with some buddies though!
 From beginners to experts, the Rhone is most certainly one to add to the list.
 Here’s a rundown of places to go and things to see.

 Best wineries in Europe: Tuscany, Italy

 The Tuscany wineries offer the perfect wine country experience.
-Not only does Tuscany contain some of Italy’s most famous appellations, like the new Val d’Orcia DOC, Vino Nobile di Montepulciano, the region is bursting with pride, love of the land, and immense joy of sharing it with others.
+Not only does Tuscany contain some of Italy’s most famous appellations, like the new Val d’Orcia DOC, Vino Nobile di Montepulciano, but the region is also bursting with pride, love of the land, and immense joy of sharing it with others.